astronomer/docs/astro/manage-hybrid-clusters.md

 - Your Azure Tenant ID and Subscription ID.
 - Your preferred Astro cluster name.
 - The Azure region that you want to host your cluster in.
 - Your preferred node instance type.
+See [Azure Hybrid cluster resource reference](resource-reference-azure-hybrid.md#supported-worker-node-pool-instance-types).
 - Your preferred maximum node count.

 If you don't specify configuration preferences, Astronomer support creates a cluster with `Standard_D4d_v5 nodes`, one Postgres Flexible Server instance (`D4ds_v4`), and a maximum node count of 20 in `CentralUS`.
-If you're using Virtual Private Cloud (VPC) peering, a CIDR block (RFC 1918 IP Space) with the default CIDR range `172.20.0.0/19` is implemented.
+If you're using Virtual Network (VNet) peering, a CIDR block (RFC 1918 IP Space) with the default CIDR range `172.20.0.0/19` is implemented.

 For information on all supported regions and configurations, see [Resources required for Astro on Azure](resource-reference-azure.md).